 Chicken Livers in Butter (Pileshki drobcheta v maslo) (Пилешки дропчета в масло)

 Chicken livers in village style is a favourite among Bansko locals.
-The Log House restaurant gets a big thumbs up for this dish.
 Chicken livers are roasted in a pan with onions, peppers, tomatoes, garlic and spices.
 Water, flour and often some wine are added.
 They’re served with fresh parsley.

 Chicken in Cornflakes (Pileshki filentsa s kornfleĭks) (Пилешки филенца с корнфлекс)